rodstrcil/TIM3/README.md

 performed as follows:

 gmx grompp -f md.mdp -c md_config_start.gro -t md_config_start.cpt -p topol.top -o trajectory.tpr
 gmx mdrun -f trajectory.tpr -plumed biasing_potential.dat

+The PLUMED biasing potential file will automatically save the biasing potential and each molecular coordinate such that the MCs can be used to train the normalizing flow model and identify a reaction coordinate.